zhuravlevp/Vagrant/README.md

 ....

-vagrant halt of vagrant destroy
+vagrant halt or vagrant destroy